what’s dating like as a young muslim woman?

 It's Love Week on i-D, so we're talking all things the preconceptions she's faced when it comes to her religion and romance.

 “A lot of people will assume that I feel uncomfortable talking about romance and sexuality as a Muslim woman, or that I feel plagued by some kind of sense of shame and repression in regards to love.
 Or there is that whole weird "behind the veil" fetish that obsesses over the idea that Muslim women are desperate to experience relationships but are confined by the shackles of their religion and their parent's wishes.
 Really none of those things are true about me.
 I follow my faith out of choice, not to mention it's my mom who is the one pushing me to meet guys.

 I feel like people have a certain preconception of what a Muslim girl believes about herself and I think it's a shame.
 Out of all the major faiths, Islam is actually pretty sex-positive, just within the confines of marriage.
 That may not be for everyone, but each to their own.

 I think that just talking to Muslims and getting to know them as people would challenge a lot of people's assumptions.
-As a society we need to stop pandering to the 'clash of civilisations' narrative.
+As a society we need to stop pandering to the "clash of civilizations" narrative.
 People can hold different values around love and sex while living side by side.
-Western civilisation is not the centre of the world or superior to all other ways of life -- nor were secular, liberal values born out of a vacuum free from any kind of patriarchal influence.
+Western civilization is not the center of the world or superior to all other ways of life — nor were secular, liberal values born out of a vacuum free from any kind of patriarchal influence.
 Everybody's cultural norms have been informed by their environment in some way, and we can all benefit from learning about each other and embracing people's differences.